iterative/dvc.org/content/docs/command-reference/exp/init.md

 - `--live` - override the directory `path` for [DVCLive](/doc/dvclive), which your experiment will write logs to.
-The default is `dvclive` directory, which only comes to effect when used with `--type=live`.
+The default is `dvclive` directory, which only comes to effect when used with `--type=dl`.

 - `--type` - selects the type of the stage to create.
-Currently it provides two different kinds of stages: `default` and `live`.
+Currently it provides two different kinds of stages: `default` and `dl`.
 If unspecified, `default` stage is created.

   `default` stage creates a stage with `metrics` and `plots` tracked by DVC itself, and does not track live-created artifacts (unless explicitly specified).

-  `live` stage is intended for use in deep-learning scenarios, where metrics and plots are tracked by [dvclive](/doc/dvclive) and supports tracking progress while training a deep-learning model with [checkpoints](/doc/command-reference/exp/run#checkpoints).
+  `dl` stage is intended for use in deep-learning scenarios, where metrics and plots are tracked by [dvclive](/doc/dvclive) and supports tracking progress while training a deep-learning model with [checkpoints](/doc/command-reference/exp/run#checkpoints).